-For its display, the built-in Macintosh SE/30 monitor uses a cathode-ray tube (sometimes abbreviated CRT), similar to those found in common televisions.
-The Macintosh SE/30 video display is created by a moving electron beam inside the picture tube that scans across the screen.
+The Macintosh SE uses a cathode-ray tube (sometimes abbreviated CRT) for its display, similar to those found in common televisions.
+The Macintosh SE video display is created by a moving electron beam inside the picture tube that scans across the screen.
 As it scans, it turns on and off to create tiny black and white dots.
 These dots are called pixels (short for picture elements).